Lancashire and South Cumbria NHS Foundation Trust: Performance

 In 2013/14 the trust sent 251 patients to private hospitals at a cost of £3.6m, an increase from 2012/13 when there were 136 referrals at a cost of £2.1m.
 The trust said a reduction in social care provision, an increase in mental health presentations and increased complexity of care requirements were to blame.
 The majority of spending with private hospitals was with the Priory Group Hospital in Preston (£4 million) and £1.2 million with Cygnet Health Care.

-The trust only 16 has beds for children available in Lancashire — 10 for children under 16 at The Junction in Lancaster and six for those aged 16 and 17 at The Platform in Preston.
+The trust only has 16 beds for children available in Lancashire — 10 for children under 16 at The Junction in Lancaster and six for those aged 16 and 17 at The Platform in Preston.
 29 children were sent outside the county for treatment in 2016, some as far as Norwich, mostly because there were not enough beds available.
 It is planned to provide 56 more beds in 2017.